ngjunsiang/laymansguide-src/season7/issue086/issue086.md

 **Partitioning and Availability**: Essential services, such as Google Maps, have to remain operational even with (recoverable) failures, and still have to respond in a reasonable amount of time (otherwise real-time navigation would fail).
 Roads do not change often, so it is okay if the info we are getting is slightly out of date; we might occasionally get a slower route or find ourselves at a business whose operating hours are not updated in Google Maps, but these are not critical failures.

 The CAP theorem does not say we can never have the third factor!
-It means we have to pick 2 factors to prioritise, and live with the lower performance of the third.
+It means we have to pick 2 factors to prioritise, and live with the lowered performance of the third.

 **Issue summary:** To increase the performance of a distributed database, we can scale up/scale vertically by increasing the computers’ performance, or scale out/scale horizontally by adding more computers.
 Distributed databases can only prioritise two of the following three factors: consistency, availability, partitioning (CAP theorem).